alcy/perf-cal-2020/pcal20.md

 in the AWS cluster.
 From the standpoint of PDQ (discussed in the next section), that's the correct approach.
 All the instances are supposed to scale identically.
-That's the job of the ECB load balancer and that's the assumption PDQ also uses.
+That's the job of the ELB load balancer and that's the assumption PDQ also uses.
 If instances are not scaling identically, that's not the fault of queueing theory.
-That's the fault of the load balancer configuration of some other aspect of the cloud infrastructure.
+That's the fault of the load balancer configuration or some other aspect of the cloud infrastructure.